IramAbid/gitcmd/README.md

 # git help --user-interfaces: Print a list of the repository, command and file interfaces documentation on the standard output.

-# git clone "https://github.com/IramAbid/gitcmd.git" : Clone a repository into a new directory
+# git clone "https://github.com/IramAbid/gitcmd.git" : Clone a repository into a new directory  (possible flags --local --shared)

+# git add : Add file contents to the index